alexandresoaresilva/auto_color_calibration/README.md

 If you want to create other color calibration projects based on this one, the scripts that actually execute color calibration are in the **color_cal_scripts** directory.
 There, you will find:

-- ColorPatchDetect.m :detects patches and returns the vector colorPos, with, well, the positions of the colors on your image of the Macbeth checker.
+- **ColorPatchDetect.m**:detects patches and returns the vector colorPos, with, well, the positions of the colors on your image of the Macbeth checker.

-- colorCalib.m : finds where the colors are based on finding the most likely white patch with the indeces stored in colorPos.
+- **colorCalib.m**: finds where the colors are based on finding the most likely white patch with the indeces stored in colorPos.
 It then finds corners and calculates the remaining color patch positions.
 Finally, it runs the regression task between reference RGB values and captured RGB values, and returns the 3x3 matrix used to calibrate the picture.

-- calibration_routine.m : feed an image from the same illumination context as the picture of your color checker and the 3x3 transformation matrix, and this function returns a calibrated image, with possible negative pixels corrected.
+- **calibration_routine.m**: feed to this function an image from the same illumination context as the picture of your color checker and the 3x3 transformation matrix created by the previous function, and it will return a calibrated image, with negative pixels corrected, if they existed.

 To run the object with the color calibration GUI, try ouy the script test.m